linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ## Main Menu

-On the main menu, you can switch window themes, view help manual and get more information about Calendar.
+On the main menu, you can switch window themes, view help manual, and get more information about Calendar.

 ### Theme

-The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme (default).
+The window theme provides three theme types, namely Light Theme, Dark Theme, and System Theme (default).

 1. On the Calendar interface, click ![icon_menu](icon/icon_menu.svg).